What Makes Polarized Sunglasses Special? or What are Polarized Sunglasses: How it Works, Benefits and Advantages

 - Polarization to reduce glares

 Sunglasses with polarized lenses help block some of the polarized light using a special chemical film that is applied to a transparent glass or plastic.
 The molecules of the chemical are lined up to filter some of the light that is passing through.
 Light waves that are aligned or in the same orientation as the microscopic filter is absorbed.
 It leaves the rest of the light to pass through the lens.
+But the struggle for those who have poor vision is the hindrance from wearing sunglasses.
+And that is why Blupond Sunglasses Fitovers are offered.

 Most polarized sunglasses are designed only to allow vertical light rays to reach the eyes.
 Their purpose is to lessen the reflected glare or horizontal light waves that are bouncing off a surface of a car, the pavement or a lake.
 The view seen through these special glasses has lower brightness as a result.
 However, the images are more vibrant and with sharper details.